 Stay Outside the Park

-Most people stay outside of the park and drive into Lassen Volcanic for the day.
+Most people stay outside the park and drive into Lassen Volcanic for the day.
 This is what we did.

 The two largest cities nearby are Redding and Redbluff.